syncfusion-content/winui-docs/winui/RangeSlider/thumb-and-overlay.md

 ---
 layout: post
-title: Thumb features in Syncfusion WinUI Range Slider
+title: Thumb and Thumb Overlay in WinUI RangeSlider control | Syncfusion
-description: This article describes about how to customize the thumb and thumb overlay of syncfusion Range Slider control in WinUI platform.
+description: Learn about Thumb and Thumb Overlay support in Syncfusion WinUI RangeSlider (Range Slider) control and more details.
 platform: WinUI
 control: SfRangeSlider
 documentation: ug
 ---

-# Thumb and Thumb Overlay Features in Range Slider
+# Thumb and Thumb Overlay in WinUI RangeSlider (Range Slider)

 This section explains how to customize the thumb and thumb overlay in the RangeSlider.